naviapps/create-nw-react-app/README.md

 ## Creating an App

-**You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine** (but it’s not required on the server).
+**You’ll need to have Node 10.16.0 or later version on your local development machine** (but it’s not required on the server).
+We recommend using the latest LTS version.
 You can use [nvm](https://github.com/creationix/nvm#installation) (macOS/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows#node-version-manager-nvm-for-windows) to switch Node versions between different projects.

 To create a new app, you may choose one of the following methods: